The spectrum of symmetric teleparallel gravity

-Formulation in the coincident frame (\ref{qexp}), and its translated equivalent (\ref{qexp2}), suggest novel realisations for the preferred class of ghost-free and non-singular propagators that were recognised in the exhaustive analysis of metric theories \cite{Biswas:2011ar}.
-The elegance of these formulations gives rise to optimism for technical progress in the investigations into infinite-derivative gravity \cite{Modesto:2011kw,Biswas:2011ar,Talaganis:2014ida,Modesto:2015lna,Dona:2015tra,Talaganis:2016ovm,Briscese:2013lna,Koshelev:2016xqb,Biswas:2005qr,Biswas:2010zk,Conroy:2016sac,Frolov:2015bta,Conroy:2015wfa}, but also hint at a possible shortcut towards a finite quantum theory.
+The elegance of the new formulations gives rise to optimism for technical progress in the investigations into infinite-derivative gravity \cite{Modesto:2011kw,Biswas:2011ar,Talaganis:2014ida,Modesto:2015lna,Dona:2015tra,Talaganis:2016ovm,Briscese:2013lna,Koshelev:2016xqb,Biswas:2005qr,Biswas:2010zk,Conroy:2016sac,Frolov:2015bta,Conroy:2015wfa}, but also hint at a possible shortcut towards a finite quantum theory.
 Non-locality has been recognised as a key to reconcile unitarity with renormalisability \cite{Krasnikov:1987yj,Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar}.
 In the newly {\it purified gravity} \cite{us}, we further avoid the conceptual difficulty of reconciling the local character of the equivalence principle and the the non-local character of the quantum uncertainty principle \cite{Lammerzahl:1996se,Chiao:2003es}.
 In teleparallel gravity \cite{deAndrade:2000kr}, in contrast to GR, it is possible to separate the inertial effects from gravitation and to consider its quantisation.
 This separation is in-built to our geometry.